-The following protocol is a general procedure for passaging mammalian cells in suspension grown using spinner flasks.
+The following protocol describes a general procedure for passaging mammalian cells in suspension grown using spinner flasks.
 For detailed protocols, always refer to the cell-specific product insert.

 Note that cells are sensitive to physical shearing.
 Ensure that impeller mechanisms rotate freely and do not contact vessel walls or the base.
-The top of the paddles should be slightly above the medium to ensure adequate aeration of the culture.
+The top of the paddles should be slightly above the medium to ensure adequate aeration to the culture.
 Adjust the spinner mechanism so that paddles clear the sides and the bottom of the vessel.
 The table below lists the minimum volumes of media needed for different spinner flask sizes.

-Size of spinner flask Minimum media volume
+Size of Spinner Flask Minimum Media Volume

 100 mL 30 mL

 250 mL 80 mL

 500 mL 200 mL